 These OWL resources will help you with the basics of creative writing.
 This section includes resources on writing poetry, fiction, and creative nonfiction.

-These OWL resources will help you write in medical and/or scientific contexts.
-This section includes original research articles and samples of the medical writing produced for a more general, lay-population audience.
+These OWL resources will help you write in medical, healthcare, and/or scientific contexts.
+This section includes original research articles and samples of the healthcare writing produced for a more general, lay-population audience.

 These OWL resources introduce the basic concepts of journalistic writing.
 This area includes resources on the Associated Press style of format and writing, as well as resources on how to organize journalistic writing.